cjdbarlow/Part-One/local-anaesthetics.md

 Local anaesthetic drugs create a use-dependent temporary blockade of neuronal transmission by blocking the voltage-gated sodium channel in the cell membrane, preventing depolarisation.

-All local anaesthetics consist of:
+All local anaesthetics are weak bases consisting of:
 * A hydrophilic component
 * A lipophilic aromatic ring
 * An amide or ester link connecting the two